anishsudini/AES/README.md

   	4. python3 AES.py -r 3 key.txt random_numbers.txt

-- Encryption (indicated with the -e argument in line 1) ⋅⋅⋅perform AES encryption on the plaintext in message.txt using the key in key.txt, and write the ciphertext to a file called encrypted.txt
+- Encryption (indicated with the -e argument in line 1)
+	- perform AES encryption on the plaintext in message.txt using the key in key.txt, and write the ciphertext to a file called encrypted.txt

-– You can assume that message.txt and key.txt contain textstrings (i.e. ASCII characters)
+ 	- You can assume that message.txt and key.txt contain textstrings (i.e. ASCII characters)

-– However, the final ciphertext should be saved as a single-line hexstring
+	- However, the final ciphertext should be saved as a single-line hexstring

 • Decryption (indicated with the -d argument in line 2) –